Since last post, I graduated from Udacity’s Artificial Intelligence Nanodegree. It’s a great course. One of the best I’ve ever taken.

 fast.ai Part 1 was epic.
 I love the way Jeremy teaches.
 He’s a real practitioner.

 After these, I’ll be looking for some genomics + AI themed courses.
 The crossover between health and technology fascinates me.
 At Max Kelsen we’re starting a venture soon to analyse whole-genomes in an attempt to find more personalised treatments for cancer patients.
 I can’t wait.

 In the near future, I plan on bringing these skills to the field of nutrigenomics, or nutrition matched with your DNA.

 As always, these will be viewable on my Trello board.

 If you want to learn deep learning and machine learning.
 Great.
 You’re in for a hell of ride.

 But beware, not all the data you find outside of an online course comes in a neat little package.

 Be sure to compliment your deep learning and machine learning abilities with the ability to take a dataset, manipulate it, dress it up nicely and take it out for dinner and you’ll have a dangerous (in a good way) set of skills on your hands.

 The programming language doesn’t really matter either.
 Pick one and stick with it.
 I’ve chosen Python.
 I try to improve a little each day.

-I publish these kind of updates regularly on Medium and on YouTube.
+I publish these kind of updates regularly here and on YouTube.
 Be sure to subscribe for more.